2017 "Kettle of Fish" Ale

 Food and soft drinks and one beer (for those over 21) will be provided with lunch, but guests will need to purchase any additional alcoholic beverages they want.
 Food and drink (including beer and cider) will be provided with dinner.

-We will provide ale buttons with quotable quotes.
+We will provide ale buttons ("badges", if you're from the UK) with quotable quotes.
 If you're curious, you can read the collection of ale button quotes.

 In the event of light rain, we will dance as scheduled.
 If it rains heavily we have alternate plans with indoor locations.
 Watch this space as we get closer to the event.